-Read the course descriptions in the Schedule of Classes for each semester or call either the Distance Learning Hotline at 972-669-6400.
+Read the course descriptions in the Schedule of Classes for each semester or call the Distance Learning Hotline at 972-669-6400.

-Visit our home page at http://ollie.dccd.edu or http://www.lecroy.dccd.edu.
+Visit our home page at http://ollie.dcccd.edu.

-For recorded voice mail information, please call 972-669-6410 (touch tone telephone only!) and
+For recorded voice mail information, please call 972-

+669-6410 (touch tone tele-phone only!) and follow the directions to access the infor-mation you need.